MillsProvosty/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 What do you think a `RIGHT OUTER JOIN` will do?

+Return just the 7 items, not the ones with NULL as season_id.

 * Write a query to test your guess.
+  SELECT * FROM items i RIGHT OUTER JOIN seasons s ON i.season_id = s.id;
 * Insert data into the right table that will not get returned on an `INNER JOIN`.
+  INSERT INTO seasons (name)
+  VALUES (NULL);
 ### Subqueries

 Sometimes you want to run a query based on the result of another query.
 Enter subqueries.
 Let's say I want to return all items with above average revenue.
 Two things need to happen:

 1. Calculate the average revenue.
+SELECT AVG(revenue) FROM items;
 1. Write a `WHERE` clause that returns the items that have a revenue greater than that average.